 Workers' compensation benefits in New Jersey include:

-The Department of Labor and Workforce Development's Division of Workers' Compensation regulates and enforces workers’ compensation in New Jersey.
+The New Jersey Division of Workers' Compensation regulates and enforces workers’ compensation.
 Failure to carry appropriate workers’ comp insurance for your business can result in penalties that range from administrative fines to criminal charges as severe as fourth-degree felonies.

 The financial penalties are up to $5,000 for the first 20 days of noncompliance and up to $5,000 for each 10-day period thereafter.
 These penalties are delivered in the form of liens against the employer, and prosecution is through seizure of property.